EdLeckert/ha-tmobilehome/README.md

 is then "pressed" to apply any changes.
 However, they are best used together in a form.
 See `Examples` below.

 **Note: `T-Mobile Edit SSID Password` will display each SSID's password in free text for anyone using your Home Assistant instance to see.
-If this is an issue in your environment, go to `Settings\Devices & services\Entities` tab, find the entity, and edit it to clear the `Enabled` setting.
+If this is an issue in your environment, go to the `Settings\Devices & services\Entities` tab, find the entity, and edit it to clear the `Enabled` switch.
 However, the editing of SSIDs will no longer work properly.**

 ### Actions